latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Transportation can be provided for a variety of needs.
-People who need a free ride to work, such as first day on the job or an interview, will often be able to get emergency assistance to help them gain or keep employment.
-Seniors, the disabled, the sick or homebound will often be able to get a ride to the doctor, a pharmacy or hospital near them.
-There are also rides for people who are stranded or need transportation for an emergency appointment.
+People who need a free ride to work, such as first day on the job or an interview, will often be able to get emergency assistance to help them gain that job or keep employment.
+Seniors, the disabled, the sick or homebound will often be able to get an emergency ride to the doctor, a pharmacy or hospital near them.
+There are also rides for people who are stranded or need transportation for some other type of emergency appointment.

 Work related gas cards can help cover a ride.
-A charity near you, such as the Salvation Army, may provide emergency gasoline vouchers to someone who need to get to work or a job interview.
-The in effect free ride may be for a job interview, someone starting a new job or if they are going through a financial hardship, such unexpected medical bills or a divorce.
+A charity near you, such as the Salvation Army, may provide emergency gasoline vouchers to someone who needs to get to work or a job interview.
+The in effect free ride may be really any type of employment issue, even including someone starting a new job or if they are going through a financial hardship, such unexpected medical bills or a divorce.
 Read how to get free gas with no money.

 Jobs Access from Lyft provides free rides to a job interview or limited transportation to training or work.
 The assistance program is run in partnership with the United Way, Goodwill, as well as the website Indeed.
+Other non-profits that are regional in nature will also partner on this service.
 The free rides to employment or job training near you are provided by the Lyft ride-share drivers.
 Read more here.

 Free rides will often be arranged by volunteers at local charities.
-As many charities will only provide financial assistance at the same time as case management and long-term support.
-Finding, holding and maintaining a job are critical to long term self-sufficiency, those transportation programs are offered.
+Note some may ask for a minimal “donation”, but if the person can’t afford it the ride is free.
+As many charities will only provide financial assistance at the same time as case management, which is long-term support.
+Finding, holding and maintaining a job are critical to long term self-sufficiency.
+This is why those transportation programs are offered by many local and national charities.
 Find a find a charity organization that help families in need.

 Local workforce centers as well as community action agencies may provide free or heavily discounted rides.
 Both organizations are mostly funded by state and federal government programs.
 They focus on self-sufficiency, helping people that live in poverty and that have other barriers, and an employment or job training help overcome poverty.
 Locate community action transportation near you.

 Some car pooling apps may provide rides to passengers for free, but the exact terms and pricing is from the driver.
-BlaBlaCar and Caroster are two of the leading smartphone apps for iPhone and Google Play.
+RideshareOnline (mostly west coat) and Caroster are two of the leading smartphone apps for iPhone and Google Play.
 If the driver on the apps is going to the same areas as the passenger, they may provide the ride at no cost.

 Social service offices near you may provide free transportation for work or job training reasons.
 They can be part of a paratransit service, partnerships with the United Way or private bus/van companies, or social or human services may provide a voucher or gift card to pay for the entire ride or a large portion of it.
 DHS offices near you may also give free taxi rides, bus passes, or gas cards.
 Learn more on DHS social services near you.